 The International Organization for Standardization (ISO) developed both of these standards.
 Both are similar in nature; they include requirements related to products, processes, suppliers, and customers.

+The primary differences between them relate to their respective industries (manufacturing vs. supply chain), with ISO 9001 focusing on internal quality processes while IATF 16949 focuses on supplier quality management systems.
+Additionally, they are separated by several years: ISO 9001 was first published in 1987, while IATF was published in 2002.
+Additional differences exist as well, but generally speaking, it’s safe to say that if you’re looking at ISO 9001, you should also consider IATF 16949.
 The most critical aspect is choosing what will work best for your company, since one standard may be more beneficial than another depending on your needs.
 Understanding which standard applies best to your operation and comparing each one will help you make an informed decision so that you can choose a process that best fits your needs.
 For example, if your business handles customer orders, then implementing both standards would seem redundant.
 In contrast, businesses in hazardous industries need to abide by even stricter regulations, so having both certifications could potentially benefit them by preventing nonconformities in every area of their business operations.

 The International Organization for Standardization (ISO) developed these two standards because businesses wanted management systems that were uniform across different sectors and industries, regardless of how diverse they were from one another.
 Both ISO 9001 and IATF 16949 play an important role in safety management systems as well as providing services, which makes it important to understand what each standard entails.